aspose-diagram/Aspose.Diagram-Documentation/en/net/low-code/_index.md

 ### **Convert a Diagram to PDF – PdfConverter**

-The [PdfConverter] class converts a template file to a PDF file.
-The following code demonstrates how to convert a diagram to PDF using [PdfConverter].
+The [PdfConverter](https://reference.aspose.com/diagram/net/aspose.diagram.lowcode/pdfconverter/) class converts a template file to a PDF file.
+The following code demonstrates how to convert a diagram to PDF using [PdfConverter](https://reference.aspose.com/diagram/net/aspose.diagram.lowcode/pdfconverter/).

 {{< highlight csharp >}}